From the President of the Pinstripe Highlanders:

 A very warm welcome from the Pinstripe Highlanders.

 We are an amateur piping society, founded in 1971 as a meeting place for pipers who would like to meet socially in London and play pipe music together in a friendly, convivial and non-pressured environment.
-We meet fortnightly on a Tuesday evening in Central London.
+We meet weekly on a Tuesday evening in Central London.

 Our members and former members include a number of accomplished pipers, but also many who are at some point within a 'get back into piping' phase in their piping careers.
-Every so often we have a complete beginner who would like to spend one evening a fortnight talking, listening and learning about piping.
+Every so often we have a complete beginner who would like to spend one evening a week talking, listening and learning about piping.
 All are welcome.

 We focus our efforts each year on a performance at the Highland Society of London's annual Highland Ball, but we also play periodically at other events and have piping dinners in London and Edinburgh where the 'Southern Echelon' reunites with the 'Northern Echelon' (of Pinstripe Highlanders who have returned to Scotland).